 Figure 4 shows an example of the new correction applied to a 15 min measured eddy covariance data segment, which is the typical time interval used to calculate one eddy flux value (Berg et al., 2003).
-The data were measured over a dense seagrass meadow using a new robust oxygen optode with no stirring sensitivity and a response time ($t{90\%}$) of 0.51 s when inserted from air into a water bath (Berg et al., 2015).
-The measuring height was 30 cm above the sediment surface, water depth was 90 cm, significant wave height 5 cm, and the mean current velocity 0.8 cm s^{-1} .
-To isolate the wave signal from other less dynamic variations in the velocity and oxygen concentration before calculating the cross-correlation of \tilde{z} and \tilde{O}2 , and also to minimize noise, a 231 data point (3.61 s) running average was removed from the raw 64 Hz data and the result was smoothed by a 17 point (0.27 s) running average.
+The data were measured during nighttime over a dense seagrass meadow using a new robust oxygen optode with no stirring sensitivity and a response time $(t{90\%})$ of 0.51 s when inserted from air into a water bath (Berg et al., 2015).
+The measuring height was 30 cm above the sediment surface, water depth was 90 cm, the significant wave height was 5 cm, wave velocity was $2.6 \,\mathrm{cm}\,\mathrm{s}^{-1}$ , and the mean current velocity was $0.8 \,\mathrm{cm}\,\mathrm{s}^{-1}$ .
+To isolate the wave signal from other less dynamic variations in the velocity and oxygen concentration before calculating the cross-correlation of $\tilde{z}$ and O2, a 385 data point (6.02 s) running average was removed from the raw 64 Hz data.
 An example of the resulting data is shown in Fig. 4a.
-The eddy flux itself was calculated from the raw unprocessed data following standard flux calculation procedures based on linear de-trending (Lee et al., 2004; Berg et al., 2009; Attard et al., 2014).
+The eddy flux itself (Fig. 4b, c) was calculated following standard flux calculation procedures based on linear de-trending (Lee et al., 2004; Berg et al., 2009; Attard et al., 2014).
 Therefore, the estimated eddy flux represents the real flux plus any time lag bias.

-The 15 s data segment in Fig. 4a shows a distinct wave signal in \tilde{z} and \tilde{O}2 , which is a prerequisite for the time lag correction to work.
-Furthermore, these results, based on measured data, confirm the modeled results shown in Fig. 2, and reveal that the eddy flux (here the real flux plus the time lag bias) can vary substantially and attain both positive and negative values depending on the time shift applied (Fig. 4b).
-The results determined time shift.
-In this case, the corrected flux was associated with a time shift of 0.78 s, defined by a distinct minimum in cross-correlation of \tilde{z} and \tilde{O}2 (Fig. 4b).
-This shift should be seen in relation to the sensor's own response time ($t{90\%} = 0.51$ s).
+The 15 s data segment in Fig. 4a shows a distinct wave signal in $\tilde{z}$ and $O_2$ , which is a prerequisite for the time lag correction to work.
+Furthermore, these results, based on measured data, confirm the modeled results shown in Fig. 2 and reveal that the eddy flux (here the real flux plus the time lag bias) can vary substantially and attain both positive and negative values depending on the time shift applied (Fig. 4b).
+The results underline the notion that obtaining the best estimate of the real flux hinges on a properly determined time shift.
+In this case, the corrected flux was associated with a time shift of 0.78 s, defined by a distinct minimum in cross-correlation of $\tilde{z}$ and $\tilde{O}2$ (Fig. 4b).
+This shift should be seen in relation to the sensor's own response time ( $t{90\%} = 0.51$ s).
 These values and how they relate are discussed in detail below.
-The correction reduced the derived flux from -123 to -51 mmol m-2 d-1, or to a value corresponding to 42% the derived flux from -123 to -51 mmolm -d-, or to a value corresponding to 42% of the non-corrected flux (Fig. 4c).
-Finally, the data revealed that the traditional time shift correction, where the maximum numerical flux is sought, will lead to substantial overestimation of the flux (Fig. 4c).
+The correction reduced the derived flux from -117 to -51 mmol m-2 d-1, or to a value corresponding to 44 % of the non-corrected flux (Fig. 4c).